igrishaev/dynamodb/README.md

 [faraday]: https://github.com/Taoensso/faraday

 This operation is the most complex.
-In AWS SDK or [Faraday][faraday], to update secondary attributes of an item, one should build a SQL expression manually which involves string formatting, concatenation and similar boring stuff.
+In AWS SDK or [Faraday][faraday], to update an item's secondary attributes, one should manually build a SQL expression that involves string formatting, concatenation and similar boring stuff.

 ```sql
 SET username = :username, email = :email, ...
 ```

-The `ADD`, `DELETE`, and `REMOVE` expression require manual work as well.
+The `ADD`, `DELETE`, and `REMOVE` expressions require manual work as well.

 The present library solves this problem for you.
-The `update-item` function accepts `:add`, `:set`, `:delete`, and `:remove` parameters which are either maps or vectors.
+The `update-item` function accepts `:add`, `:set`, `:delete`, and `:remove` parameters, either maps or vectors.

 The `:sql-condition` argument accepts a plain SQL expression.
-Should it evaluates to falseness, the item won't be affected and you'll get a negative response.
+Should it evaluates as falseness, the item won't be affected and you'll get a negative response.

 #### Set Attributes